Weakest Precondition Rules for Programs with Linear Temporal Specifications: Related Work

-A second focal point is that of iteration construct like loops.
-In being iterated sequential composition, they inherit the challenges outlined above.
-In addition, over infinite traces, the distinction into safety and liveness introduces the additional concern in how to justify progress.

-In the logic RGITL~\cite{ernst:amai2014}, which represents programs as formulas, this is achieved by first-class induction support in the proof system.
+In the logic RGITL~\cite{ernst:amai2014} represents programs as formulas.
+It relies on first-class induction support in the proof system.
 In addition to well-founded induction over arbitrary terms, the logic supports induction over safety properties, which introduces explicit counters, where we can prove a formula $\always \phi$ by deriving a contradiction from the assumption $\exists n.\ n' + 1 = n \until \lnot \phi$.
 This feature relies on step formulas with primed variables and the mechanism is overall a bit too involved for streamlined automation in the auto-active paradigm.
 The calculus is implemented in the KIV system~\cite{schellhorn2022software}, which is unique in its expressiveness and combination of features on the spectrum of tools.

 A useful trick is to encode the correctness of loops more implicitly is to embed (co-)inductive hypotheses into the program itself, similarly to the encoding of loop contracts for state-based properties using specification statements.
-A very clear presentation is due to Gurov and Hähnle \cite[Remark 5.3]{gurov2024expressive}, where the inductive case for an iteration~$c^*$ is unfolded into~$c;\omega$ for a Skolem constant~$\omega$ that represents an inductive hypothesis and that can be exchanged for the properties of the residual iterations.
+A very clear presentation is due to \citet[Remark 5.3]{gurov2024expressive}, where the inductive case for an iteration~$\ITER{c}$ is unfolded into~$c;\omega$ for a Skolem constant~$\omega$ that represents an inductive hypothesis and that can be exchanged for the properties of the residual iterations.
 Their theory does not support infinite traces, which makes reasoning about iterations simpler at the theoretical level at the expense of not supporting liveness conditions.

-A similar idea of encoding inductive hypotheses is found in Beckert and Bruns' presentation~\cite{beckert2013dynamic}, which introduces a special modality for that purpose that somewhat obscures the idea.
-The latter work observes that the unfolding $\always \phi = \phi \xwuntil \omega$ conveniently matches up with the progress done by the iteration towards the inductive hypothesis~$\omega$, where~$\xwuntil$ upholds~$\phi$ for at least one step but possibly enters~$\omega$ at some time.
+A similar idea of encoding inductive hypotheses is presented by \citet{beckert2013dynamic}, which introduces a special modality for that purpose that somewhat obscures the idea.
+The latter work observes that the unfolding $\always \phi = \phi \xwuntil (\always \phi)$ is synchronizes more conveniently with loops than the unfolding $\always \phi = \phi \land \nxt \always \phi$ where the variant~$\xwuntil$ of ``weak until'' upholds~$\phi$ for at least one step.
 The authors show three proof rules, one for each temporal operator~$\always$, $\eventually$, and~$\until$.